 Share This :

-TeamSnap Assignments launched this fall to the cheers of over-worked coaches and team managers.
-Finally, an easy way to manage your volunteer tasks—or assign someone “manager” duties and let them do it—right from within the TeamSnap app.
+The TeamSnap Assignments feature is a favorite of ultra-organized parents and overworked coaches.
+Finally, there’s an easy way to manage your volunteer tasks—or assign someone manager duties and let them do it—right from within the TeamSnap app.

-So how are people using TeamSnap Assignments?
-From the “duh” to the “I never thought of that,” here are the Top 5 Ways to Use Assignments.
+So, how are people using Assignments?
+From the “Duh” to the “I never thought of that!” here are five of the top ways to enjoy Assignments.

-Let’s start with the “duh.”
-TeamSnap Assignments replaces Refreshments, so clearly you can use it to track who’s bringing orange peels and Sunny D (Wow, your mom’s cool!).
-But you can also use Assignments to track all those little extra things that come up during a game—hair ties, Bandaids, extra gear, a Sharpie (Seriously.
-You always need a Sharpie).
-Simply enter an assignment for anything at all and either allow volunteers to sign up or “volunteer” them yourself.
+Use Assignments to track who’s bringing everything from snacks to all those little things that come up during a game—hair ties, Bandaids, extra gear, and Sharpies.
+Simply enter an assignment for anything at all and either allow volunteers to sign up or assign them yourself.

-Or maybe they’re just the things you don’t have time to do or need some help with.
-Either way, assigning tasks like field prep, clean up and concession duty is perfect for TeamSnap Assignments.
+Or maybe they’re just the things you don’t have time to do or need help with.
+Either way, assigning tasks like field prep, clean up and concession duty is perfect for Assignments.